 Picture No#1 shows the first miniature I ever painted.
-It's a Bretonnian archer of the 5th edition Warhammer starter box.
-Looks quite decent and probably took me ages to paint it...^^ Unfortunately I can't tell you when exactly I did it.
+It's a Bretonnian archer from the 5th edition Warhammer starter box.
+Looks quite decent and it probably took me ages to paint it...^^ Unfortunately I can't tell you when exactly I did it.
 Has to be sometime 1998ish.

 Next are the High Elven captains I told you of.
 Do you recognise the guy from the drawing?